-City: You must file this document as part of your divorce case only if filing outside the city of New York. - 14.
+City: You must file this document as part of your divorce case only if filing outsidethe city of New York. - 18.
 Notice of Entry (NY-UD-14): Notice that your Judgment of Divorce has been entered (filed) with the Clerk.
-Send with copy of Judgment to spouse. - 15.
-Certificate of Dissolution of Marriage (NY-800D): A certificate showing the relevant information related to the dissolution of your marriage.
+Send with copy of Judgment to spouse. - 19.
+Certificate of Dissolution of Marriage: (NY-DOH-2168) A certificate showing the relevant information related to the dissolution of your marriage.
 This form is required by the Department of Health.
-You need not complete the section entitled "Confidential." - 16.
-Self-Addressed and Stamped Postcard (NY-801D): Needed for the clerk to notify you/send you information.
+You need not complete the section entitled "Confidential." - 20.
+Self-Addressed and Stamped Postcard (NY-801D): Needed for the clerk to notify you and/or send you information. - 21.
+UCS Divorce and Child Support Summary Form (NY-UCS-111): Another information sheet regarding your divorce and child support. - 22.
+New York State Case Registry Form (NY-802D): If a party is requesting child support be payable to a person or entity other than the Child Support Collection Unit, the court will require this form.

-SUPPLEMENTAL FORMS (you may or may not need this):
+SUPPLEMENTAL FORMS (the court will notify you if you need these):

-- Notice of Settlement (NY-UD-20): This form may be required if your spouse must approve the Judgment of Divorce before the Judge will sign it. - 18.
-Poor Person Order (NY-804D): This form may be used in a divorce if the individual does not have the financial resources to pay filing fees and court costs. - 19.
-Affidavit in Support of Application to Proceed as Poor Person (NY-805D): This form may be used in support of application to waive filing fees and court costs.
+- Income Deduction Order (NY-4-9): This form is used when the court requires child support payments to be deducted from income. - 24.
+Notice of Settlement (NY-UD-20): This form may be required if your spouse must approve the Judgment of Divorce before the Judge will sign it. - 25.
+Poor Person Order (NY-804D): This form may be used in a divorce if the individual does not have the financial resources to pay filing fees and court costs. - 26.
+Affidavit in Support of Application to Proceed as a Poor Person (NY-805D): This form may be used in support of application to waive filing fees and court costs.